How to Dissolve a Nebraska LLC

 To dissolve your Nebraska LLC organized on or after January 1, 2011, there is a $10 filing fee and a $5 per page recording fee.

 Do you need a Department of Revenue clearance before the Nebraska Department of State will accept your dissolution?

-The Nebraska SOS does not require a tax clearance letter prior to dissolution.
+The Nebraska SOS does not require a tax clearance letter prior LLC or corporation dissolution.

 How long does it take the state to process the filing?

 Processing takes 2-3 days.
 The Nebraska SOS does not offer expedited processing.